 Angels & Demons by Dan Brown

-The Vinci code had been lying with me for quite sometime now, but somehow I have not read it, and then I happened to buy this illustrated edition of ‘Angels & Demons’, more for the interesting illustrations it carried.
-Started reading it last week and there are layers on which this book can be reviewed.
+The Vinci Code by Dan Brown had been with me for quite some time now.
+But somehow I have not read it.
+And then I happened to buy this illustrated edition of Angels & Demons.
+More for the interesting illustrations it carried.
+Started reading it last week and there are layers on which this book by Dan Brown can be reviewed.

 The knowledge that it gives you about Vatican City, Rome, its architecture, the works of Michelangelo, Bernini and the brotherhoods like Illuminati.
 At times you actually get lost between the fact and fiction.
 No doubt you now have books describing what fact is and what fiction in Brown’s books is.
-I had little knowledge about the laws of Vatican City and how they elected t heir new pope and facts like Devil’s advocate.
-This book tells you a lot of history without you actually feeling that you are reading history.
-In fact it is so well woven in the story that you keep looking forward to the next clue and next story about a particular sculpture or an ancient architect.
+I had little knowledge about the laws of Vatican City.
+And how they elected their new pope and facts like Devil’s advocate.
+This book Angels & Demons tells you a lot of history without you actually feeling that you are reading history.
+In fact, it is so well woven into the story that you keep looking forward to the next clue and next story about a particular sculpture or an ancient architect.

-Read more:https://www.anureviews.com/angels-demons-by-dan-brown/http://www.anureviews.com/wp-content/uploads/2005/12/Angels-Demons1.jpghttp://www.anureviews.com/wp-content/uploads/2005/12/Angels-Demons1-150x150.jpgBook ReviewsHistorical FictionThe Vinci code had been lying with me for quite sometime now, but somehow I have not read it, and then I happened to buy this illustrated edition of ‘Angels & Demons’, more for the interesting illustrations it carried.
+Read more:https://www.anureviews.com/angels-demons-by-dan-brown/https://www.anureviews.com/wp-content/uploads/2005/12/Angels-Demons1.jpghttps://www.anureviews.com/wp-content/uploads/2005/12/Angels-Demons1-150x150.jpgBook ReviewsHistorical FictionKindle BooksThe Vinci Code by Dan Brown had been with me for quite some time now.
+But somehow I have not read it.
+And then I happened to buy this illustrated edition of Angels & Demons.
+More for the interesting illustrations it carried.
 Started reading it last week and there are...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews